gatsbyjs/gatsby/docs/docs/building-an-ecommerce-site-with-shopify.md

 title: Building an e-commerce site with Shopify
 ---

 In this tutorial, you will setup a new Gatsby website that fetches product data from [Shopify](https://www.shopify.com).
-It will display a list of products on the home page, and create a page for every product in the store.
+The site displays a list of all products on a product listing page, and a page for every product in the store.

-If you are already comfortable with Gatsby and Shopify, you might want to check out the [Gatsby Shopify starter](https://www.gatsbyjs.org/starters/AlexanderProd/gatsby-shopify-starter/), which provides many of the same features as this sample site.
+If you are already comfortable with Gatsby and Shopify, you might want to check out the [Gatsby Shopify starter](https://www.gatsbyjs.org/starters/AlexanderProd/gatsby-shopify-starter/), which provides many of the same features as this example.

 ## Setting up your Shopify account